Malaysian citizens generally do not need a visa to visit Indonesia for short stays.

 - Email: kualalumpur.kbri@kemlu.go.id

-Frequently Asked Questions (FAQs) about Indonesian Visas
+Frequently Asked Questions (FAQs) about Traveling to Indonesia

 - Do Malaysian citizens need a visa to visit Indonesia?